 Samsung’s corporate vision is to “Inspire the world with our innovative technologies, products and design that enrich people’s lives and contribute to social prosperity by creating a new future.”
 The company follows this vision statement to maintain profitable technology business operations that contribute to the improvement of people’s lives.
 Samsung frequently refers to a shortened version of this corporate vision: “Inspire the World, Create the Future.”
 The company extensively implements this vision statement throughout its subsidiaries’ operations in the consumer electronics, computing technology, and semiconductors industries.
 The following components are contained in Samsung’s vision statement:

 - Improvement of lives and future social prosperity

 Corporate Mission Statement.
-Samsung’s corporate mission leads to strategic goals for high quality products and corporate citizenship.
-Technological innovation is implied as part of this mission statement.
+Samsung’s corporate mission leads to strategic goals for high-quality products and corporate citizenship.
+Technological innovation is implied in this mission statement.
 Also, the inclusion of human resources in the mission statement puts emphasis on the organizational culture, as well as how Samsung’s corporate structure is designed to support innovation and operational effectiveness for global improvement.
 Based on these factors of the corporate mission, it is recommended that the company continue enhancing its talent pool, which is a critical success factor that supports the innovation necessary for developing and producing high quality products for the consumer electronics, semiconductors, home appliances, and related industries and markets.

 - Alegre, I., Berbegal-Mirabent, J., Guerrero, A., & Mas-Machuca, M. (2018).
 The real mission of the mission statement: A systematic review of the literature.
 Journal of Management & Organization, 24(4), 456-473.